shubhattin/lipilekhika/packages/js/src/transliteration/Tasks.md

 - Add duplicate options for typing.
 Eg. ii -> I, ee -> I
 - It will also have a way to type script-specific character which are unique to it.
 - In the conversion algorithm there will also be a mode where the conversion will also use the data from the additional set.
 This can be used to study/analyze the script without losing its details when converting it to "Normal" script.
+- In typing mode q is used to clear the context. and qq -> q